Topaz Studio 2 Review

 As hinted above, this is not a do-all software package.

-Rather, as Topaz Labs openly share, it was designed to fulfill one major purpose only: creative photo editing.
+With Studio 2, Topaz makes it clear that it’s a specific software designed to fulfill one major purpose only: creative photo editing.

 Creative is definitely a key word here, as the software focuses on offering the ultimate package of effects that can make your image look anything but ordinary.